 Take time and think in vivid detail where you would like to intern, the tasks you want to perform daily, the skills you want to learn, and what your ideal day on the job will look like.
 Paint a clear picture in your mind, all the way through to a glowing reference letter from your boss.
-Write down your “dream” and think about it every day.
-This will help make it happen.
+Then write down your “dream” and think about it every day.
+This will help you take it from dream to reality.

 While it’s great to know what you want to do before graduation, flexibility is important.
-The exact position you want may not pan out, but there’s always plenty to learn.
-Be open to new ideas.
-There are countless stories of people who started in the mailroom and worked their way into the executive suite.
+You may not find your dream internship right away, and the exact position you want may not pan out—but there’s plenty to learn with every opportunity.
+You always want to be open to new ideas, even if they don't match up with the dream list you wrote out.
+There are countless stories of people who started in the mailroom and worked their way up to the executive suite.

 4. Keep your radar on 24/7

-Yes, you are crazy busy and swamped with exams, deadlines, work, family, relationships, and more.
+Yes, you're crazy busy and swamped with exams, deadlines, work, family, relationships, and more.
 Your college experience is basically as a full-time job (with lots of overtime); it is your utmost priority.
 Well, the hunt for a wonderful internship is another part of that job.
 Opportunities and connections may present themselves when you are on a weekend trip, at the movies, in the airport, or at a holiday dinner.
-Pay attention!
+So pay attention!

 Look at a calendar and highlight the date you want to begin your internship, then work backwards.
-For example, if you want to start on April 10, 2016, circle that date, and go back in time.
+For example, if you want to start on April 10, 2016, circle that date then go back in time.
 Before the spring semester gets underway, make a detailed and specific list of companies, names, and contact information you wish to approach.
 Complete the list by January 15, but remember you can add to it during the semester.
 Before reaching out to prospects, plan to update your résumé and portfolio.
 Target February 1 for your résumé and February 15 for your portfolio.
-(Tackle these tasks over the holiday break if possible, so you don’t have to scramble.)
-Then, circle February 20 on your calendar and schedule at least one hour a day for calling and e-mailing potential employers from your contact list.
-This is your roadmap.
+(Tackle these tasks over the holiday break if possible so you don’t have to scramble.)
+Then circle February 20 on your calendar and schedule at least one hour a day for calling and emailing potential employers from your contact list.
+This is your road map.

 7. Ask good questions